natemoo-re/astro-icon/packages/core/README.md

 ### Styling

-Styling your `astro-icon` is straightforward.
+Styling your icons is straightforward.
 Any styles can be targeted to the `[data-icon]` attribute selector.
 If you want to target a specific icon, you may target it by name using `[data-icon="filename"]`.

 ```astro
 ---